furious-luke/django-address/README.md

 backing everything up before migrating to the new version*.

 A migration operation is provided to assist in migrating arbitrary address data to `django-address`.
+Please see the example in `examples/migrate_existing.py` to see a fictional example of how to go about converting your existing addresses.

 ## The Model